staltz/flux-challenge/README.md

 ![](docs/1.gif)

+- Make requests to `http://localhost:3000/dark-jedis/` to populate the list.
+The first request must be to get Darth Sidious: `http://localhost:3000/dark-jedis/3616`
+    * The HTTP response for one row tells the URL for the next row `response.apprentice.url` and the previous row `response.master.url`.

 - Scroll buttons: up/down buttons, move the list 2 positions

 - When scroll moves, and load more rows, one row at a time
-    * The HTTP response for one row tells the URL for the next row and the previous row

 ![](docs/2.gif)